A Belief Propagation Algorithm for Multipath-Based SLAM: Introduction

-Key innovative contributions of this paper include the following: \begin{itemize} \item We develop a BP algorithm for feature-based SLAM with probabilistic DA that uses MPC parameters extracted from radio signals as input measurements.
-The algorithm takes into account that the number of features is unknown and possibly time-varying, and it scales well with all relevant system parameters.
+\begin{itemize} \item We establish a Bayesian model for feature-based SLAM that uses MPC parameters extracted from radio signals as input measurements and models probabilistically the appearance and disappearance of PAs/VAs as well as the DA uncertainty.

-\item We consider the states of \textit{new PFs} and an \textit{undetected feature} state.
-The intensity function of the undetected feature state is tracked by a zero-measurement PHD filter \cite{Horridge2011PHD}.
-The estimated intensity function is used to determine the initial distribution of new PFs.
+\item Based on a factor graph representation of this model, we develop a scalable BP algorithm that estimates the state of the mobile agent and the numbers and positions of PAs/VAs.

 \item We evaluate the performance of the proposed algorithm on synthetic and real data.
-Our results show that the algorithm is able to estimate the position of the mobile agent and a possibly time-varying feature map with high accuracy and robustness. \end{itemize}
+Our experimental results demonstrate the algorithm's high accuracy and robustness.